goby-garden/goby-interface/notes.md

 - Instead of having string versus paragraph cells, maybe I can just have a text cell with an option to wrap or not
 - It would make sense / feel nice to me if sorting order isn't saved unless you explicitly save it, and if a sorting reset was easily identifiable/accessible
 - In general my current thought is to implement Goby's more unconventional but conceptually important interface features, and otherwise make it as frictionless as possible, and then I can add on settings as I build which are more visually obscured but facillitate advanced usage/presentation modes
+- I’m realizing the shift to the “workspace” model for windows clarifies a lot of things, in that by decoupling the styling from the styled class/object, I don't have to worry about things not being displayed, or being artificially constrained in their display.
+The data for any element is stored with minimal styling information, and then a user decides when, where, and how represent it visually, with that styling information tied to the workspace.
+    - An "index" drawer accessible through a button in the top-right corner of each page contains everything that exists in the database, and I'm thinking you could drag and drop stuff from it into a workspace.
+    - This means you could conceivable have multiple instances of an element, for example different instances of a class each filtering its contents or representing it in a visually distinct manner.
+    - on the development side, this means rather than looping through classes (as in the first iteration), a workspace will loop through each of the elements inside of it to place it.

 ---